nxp-appcodehub/dm-mcx-accel-and-pressure-monitor/README.md

 - Mini/micro C USB cable

 ## 3. Setup<a name="step3"></a>
+The following instructions are based on MCUXpresso IDE.
+However, similar steps can be followed for VS Code.
+Example includes linker files that allows demo to be imported and converted.<br>

 ### 3.1 Step 1: Connect Display to FRDM-MCXN947
 Check that the switch SW1 In the LCD is set to 010 (16bits 8080) and plug-in the LCD in the board (use the next image like reference) you should connect the LCD in the J8 header with two pins free in the top of the header.

 ![Alt text](images/freePINS.png)

-### 3.2 Step 2: Connect Accel & Pressure click board to FRDM-MCXN947
+### 3.2 Step 2: Connect Accel & Pressure click board atop FRDM-MCXN947
-Plug-in the Accel & Pressure click board (mikroe) onto the native mikroe slot of the FRDM board.
+Plug-in the Accel & Pressure click board (mikroe) atop the native mikroe slot of the FRDM board.
 Then plug-in the USB cable between the host PC and the FRDM-MCXN947.
 *See the figure below for reference.*